 - English proficiency, both written and verbal, is necessary for success in D’Amore-McKim classrooms.
-If you are not a native English speaker, we require a standardized test of English language proficiency.
-Exceptions are granted to those who completed a bachelor’s or master’s degree at an accredited institution where English is the language of instruction, as well as to those who have worked full-time in the United States, United Kingdom, Canada, or other native English-speaking environment.
+If you are not a native English speaker, we require a standardized test of English language proficiency unless you completed a bachelor’s or master’s degree at an accredited institution where English is the language of instruction, or you have worked full-time for two years in the United States or other native English-speaking environment.

 - If you have not completed an English language proficiency tests, feel that your scores are not an accurate representation of your abilities, or simply prefer an interview, you may request an intake interview in lieu of providing test scores.
 Interviews are typically 30 minutes long, may be completed remotely or in-person, and are arranged at the time of application review.

 Northeastern University is committed to providing equal opportunity to its students and employees, and to eliminating discrimination when it occurs.
 The University does not condone discrimination on the basis of race, color, religion, religious creed, genetics, sex, sexual orientation, age, national origin, ancestry, veteran status or disability status.
 Moreover, the University will not ignore any form of discrimination or harassment, including sexual harassment of any member of the Northeastern community.
 Nor will Northeastern condone any form of retaliatory activity against any person who brings a complaint of discrimination or harassment, or who cooperates in a complaint investigation.